top of page

 The Bodacious Shops of Block 42, located at 117-119 North Main Street has become a welcome addition to our downtown!
 Within just a few years, it quickly gained a reputation as a popular destination for coffee, lunch, shopping and fun nightlife with live music on the patio.
 It is also a great place to host private events.

-Three of the units in this historic structure are home to the Bodacious Shops, and the fourth houses the Sweet Velvet Cake Company.
+Three of the units in this historic structure are home to the Bodacious Shops, and the fourth houses The Sugar Exchange.

-Next to Sweet Velvet, to the north, is the Bodacious Brew, which serves coffee in the morning, wine and cheese in the afternoon.
+Next to The Sugar Exchange is the Bodacious Brew, which serves coffee in the morning, wine and cheese in the afternoon.

 Next is the Bodacious Olive selling olive oil, vinegar, specialty salts and culinary items.